moonslibrary/moonslibrary.github.io/index.md

 ---
 layout: page
 ---
-I am a freelance writer, an assistant research in Cognitive science and a sculptor/pottery artist.
+I am a writer, an assistant researcher in Cognitive Science & Philosophy, and an aspiring sculptor/ potter.

-Yis